DJ LeMahieu Player Props: Yankees vs. Cardinals

 DJ LeMahieu At The Plate

-- LeMahieu has 12 doubles, two triples, seven home runs and 20 walks while hitting .227.
+- LeMahieu is batting .227 with 12 doubles, two triples, seven home runs and 20 walks.

-- LeMahieu has reached base via a hit in 44 games this year (of 67 played), and had multiple hits in 11 of those games.

 - In 29.9% of his games this season, LeMahieu has driven in at least one run.
 In six of those games (9.0%) he recorded more than one RBI.